 Just kidding!
 But honestly, a little humor goes a long way when dealing with family in normal situations, and it is even more imperative here.
 If you are confident enough to introduce your partner to your family, show a little compassion by lightening the mood and teaching other people they can laugh at their mistakes along the way.
 As long as it comes from a place of love brought on by holiday bliss, you will all make it through.

 Above everything else, enjoy your first holiday season as a new unit.
 Let your partner bring something that is a tradition for them, take that picture under the mistletoe, and remember that the best way to spread holiday cheer is to sing loud for all to hear.

-Interested in divorce mediation?
+Interested in divorce mediation or mediation for co-parenting?
 Contact West Coast Family Mediation Center at (858) 736-2411 today for a free consultation.